Hoover sound

 The famous Dominator "hoover sound" first heard unaltered, then put through a phaser effect and the EG Attack levels altered.

-Hoover sound refers to a particular synthesizer sound in electronic music, commonly used in rave techno, hardcore techno, gabber, breakbeat hardcore, trance, hard house and hard NRG.
+In electronic music, the Hoover sound is a synthesizer sound commonly used in rave techno, hardcore techno, gabber, breakbeat hardcore, trance, hard house and hard NRG.
 Originally called the "Mentasm", the name that stuck was the one likening the sound to that of a vacuum cleaner (often referred to via the genericized trademark "hoover" in the UK and Ireland).

 The sound

 The Hoover is a complex waveform that can be created with three oscillators, each spaced an octave apart, a heavy use of pulse-width modulation and a thick chorus effect.
 The sound is characterised by its thick swirliness that stems from a fast LFO controlling the PWM and the chorus.
 It was originally created by Eric Persing for the Roland Alpha Juno, although the term 'hoover' was not introduced by him.